pinobatch/pently/sfxed/README.md

 * Right-drag up or down: Insert or delete rows
 * Right-drag left or right: Copy sound
 * Left+Right buttons: Play sound
+* Click port number: Change sensitivity (Nintendo only, not Hyperkin)

 How to make a sound
 -------------------